feixie1980/ai-duel/README.md

 - `refactor`: Patch release for code refactoring
 - `style`: Patch release for style changes
 - `BREAKING CHANGE`: Major release for breaking changes

+Sematic release is especially great to automate and make easy many of the chores during a release, such as version number update, updating version number in multiple places if needed(such as in package.json, your helm file, your docker file, and etc), change log generation, npm publishing, and many other.

 ### CI/CD with GitHub Actions